Comprehensive Eye Care

 Eye Exam and Consultation

 Regular vision testing and evaluations ensure that you always have the clearest vision possible.
-Our optometrist provides regular vision acuity test as part of a comprehensive eye exam.
-Dr. Hall will measure how each eye is seeing by using a wall eye chart and a reading eye chart.
+Our optometrists provide regular vision acuity test as part of a comprehensive eye exam.
+Our Optometrists will measure how each eye is seeing by using a wall eye chart and a reading eye chart.
 The results of these tests are portrayed as a fraction, with 20/20 being the standard for normal distance and reading vision.
-Depending on the results of your vision test, Dr. Hall may prescribe corrective glasses, contacts, or eye exercises.
+Depending on the results of your vision test, our Doctors may prescribe corrective glasses, contacts, or eye exercises.

-As part of a comprehensive eye exam, our optometrist examines the overall health of the eye through a visual examination and tonometry.
-Dr. Hall evaluates eye health by visually inspecting the eye and eyelids using magnification and a bright light.
+As part of a comprehensive eye exam, our optometrists examine the overall health of the eye through a visual examination and tonometry.
+Your Optometrist will evaluate eye health by visually inspecting the eye and eyelids using magnification and a bright light.
 To examine the internal structures of the eye, we may dilate the pupils.
 Increased eye pressure may be an indicator of glaucoma, so we utilize tonometry to measure eye pressure.
-After completing these short tests, our doctor reviews the results and discusses any necessary treatment options with you.
-Contact us at 336.760.2020 today to schedule a comprehensive eye exam.
+After completing these short tests, our doctors review the results and discusses any necessary treatment options with you.
+Contact us today to schedule a comprehensive eye exam.

 Eye Function Testing

 In addition to vision testing, an eye exam in our office includes testing eye functionality.
-Our optometrist performs several tests to evaluate depth perception, color vision, eye muscle capabilities, peripheral vision, and responsiveness to light.
+Our optometrists perform several tests to evaluate depth perception, color vision, eye muscle capabilities, peripheral vision, and responsiveness to light.
 Several other simple tests are completed to determine whether the eyes are focusing, moving, and working together properly.
-The test results enable our doctor to diagnose any underlying conditions that may be impairing the eyes ability to focus or work together.
+The test results enable our doctors to diagnose any underlying conditions that may be impairing the eyes ability to focus or work together.